onflow/flow/flips/20201310-storage-fees.md

 ## Questions and Discussion Topics

-- Cadence:
+1. Cadence:
-    - How to allow changing these values using the **StorageFees** smart contract.
+    1. How to allow changing these values using the **StorageFees** smart contract.
-- General:
+1. General:
-    - Could I delete an account (of which I have control) and refund its creation fee (to some other account).
+    1. Could an account be deleted for the purpose of refunding its creation fee.
+    1. When calling `deductAccountCreationFee` on the **FlowServiceAccount** besides storage fees what constitutes the fees?: